tomalin/cmssw/L1Trigger/TrackFindingTMTT/README.md

    - SimpleLR (linear regression fit, which is similar to chi2 fit, but assumes all hits have same uncertainty).
    - KFParamsComb: Kalman Filter fit to a 4 or 5 parameter helix.

-The fit also uses a couple of dedicated utility classes (Matrix & kalmanState & StubCluster).
+The fit also uses a classe to represent the helix state + stubs: KalmanState.

 11) Class "L1fittedTrack" contains the result of running a track fitter (the algorithm for which is implemented in class "TrackFitAlgo") on the L1track3D track candidate found by the Hough transform.